Teekeks/pyTwitchAPI/README.md

 **Please note that Your Endpoint URL has to be HTTPS, has to run on Port 443 and requires a valid, non self signed certificate
 This most likely means, that you need a reverse proxy like nginx.
 You can also hand in a valid ssl context to be used in the constructor.**

-You can check on whether or not your webhook is publicly reachable by navigating to the URL set in `callback_url`.
+You can check on whether your webhook is publicly reachable by navigating to the URL set in `callback_url`.
 You should get a 200 response with the text `pyTwitchAPI eventsub`.

 ### Listening to topics